Mathnerd314/stroscot/docs/Commentary/State.rst

 vs multi-prompt delimited continuations
 ---------------------------------------

 Multi-prompt delimited continuations are described in :cite:`dyvbigMonadicFrameworkDelimited2007` .
-These might appear more expressive than standard delimited continuations (the ``(a -> b) -> b`` type), but as the paper shows multi-prompt continuations can be implemented as a monad and hence as a library to use with the standard continuations.
+These might appear more expressive than standard delimited continuations ``Cont b a = (a -> b) -> b``, but as the paper shows, multi-prompt continuations can be implemented as a monad and hence as a library to use with the standard continuations.
 So the simplicity of the standard continuations wins out.
 With the multi-prompt continuations you have to have a unique supply and a stack.
 The unique supply complicates multithreading, and the stack can overflow and requires care to handle tail recursion.
 Whereas standard continuations translate to pure lambdas, and tail recursion is dealt with by the host language's semantics.

 vs world token
 --------------

 Haskell uses a state monad ``IO a = s -> (# s, a #))`` for implementing I/O, where ``s = World`` is a special zero-sized token type.
-Clean is similar but ``s = *World`` has the uniqueness type annotation so the state tokens cannot be forged.
+Clean is similar but ``s = *World`` has the uniqueness type annotation so the state tokens must be used linearly.
 Regardless, this approach seems quite awkward.
 Programs like ``(a,_) = getChar s; (b,s') = getChar s; putChar (a,b) s'`` that reuse the world are broken and have to be forbidden.
-Ensuring this holds during core-to-core transformations requires many hacks.
+Similarly commands like ``exit 0`` have to be modeled as returning a world token, even though they don't return at all.
+Ensuring that linearity holds during core-to-core transformations requires many hacks.
 Also, an I/O operation is an abstract function which makes it quite difficult to inspect IO values or implement simulations of I/O such as `PureIO <https://hackage.haskell.org/package/pure-io-0.2.1/docs/PureIO.html>`__.

-With the task+continuation approach an I/O operation is data that can be pattern-matched over.
-It's a little harder for the compiler to optimize that readIORef has no observable side effects, as it's a reordering property (commutativity), but strict languages have been doing this for years.

 vs algebraic effects
 --------------------